-Nature of Accreditation: Subject Recognition Agreement
+Nature of Accreditation

-Specific modules in all 3 years earn exemptions from 4 of the 13 professional subjects of the Institute and Faculty of Actuaries.
+Specific modules in all 3 years earn exemptions from 6 of the 13 professional subjects of the Institute and Faculty of Actuaries.

-Performance in particular groups of modules qualifies Honours graduates for exemption from the following Institute and Faculty of Actuaries' examinations.
+Performance in particular groups of modules qualifies Honours graduates for exemption from the Institute and Faculty of Actuaries' examinations.